North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Cash buyers do not pay full retail market value.
 They typically offer 65 to 75 percent of the After Repair Value (ARV) minus estimated repair costs.
 This formula accounts for renovation expenses, carrying costs during the rehab, and resale risk.
 However, "fair market value" on the MLS is also not what you take home.
 After agent commissions of 5.5 to 6 percent, closing costs, carrying costs, and repair credits, your net from a traditional sale is often significantly lower than the list price.
 The relevant comparison is net proceeds, not gross offer price.

-Most legitimate NC cash buyers can close in 7 to 21 days.
-Cinch Home Buyers typically closes in 14 days.
-The timeline depends on title clearance and the seller's schedule.
-Because there is no lender involved, there is no loan underwriting, no appraisal, and no financing contingency that could delay or kill the deal.
-By comparison, the average traditional sale in NC takes 58 to 90 days from listing to closing.
+Most legitimate NC cash buyers can close in 7 to 21 days, and Cinch typically closes in about 14.
+The pace depends on title clearance and your own schedule.
+With no lender in the deal there is no loan underwriting, no appraisal, and no financing contingency to delay or kill it, which is why a financed MLS sale usually takes a couple of months instead.

 No. Cinch charges zero fees and zero commissions.
 We also pay all closing costs, including the NC-required real estate attorney fee ($800 to $1,500).
 The offer amount we present is the exact amount deposited into your account at closing.
 There are no service charges, no processing fees, and no deductions of any kind.